Cost of Living in Greece

-If the great Mediterranean weather, amazing food, hospitable people, and the opportunity to island-hop wasn’t already enough, the cost of living may be one more reason to lure you to Greece.
+If the great Mediterranean weather, amazing food, hospitable people, and the opportunity to island-hop weren’t already enough, the cost of living may be one more reason to lure you to Greece.
 From housing to dining out, healthcare to hair care, the average cost of living in Greece is significantly lower than the U.S.

-Below we outline the basic costs, a sample budget, and a few areas to watch out for to avoid any costly surprises.
+Below, we outline the basic costs, a sample budget, and a few areas to watch out for to avoid any costly surprises.

 Many who vacation in Greece sigh and wish they could find a way to live year-round in this picturesque, slower-paced, sea-kissed country.
 It almost seems too good to be true; healthy, fresh cuisine, daily swims in the Aegean, working from your balcony at home with a view of the sea scattered with islands…Many people don’t realize that living in Greece doesn’t have to remain a dream—with some careful planning and research, it can become a reality.